nack424/Image-Inpainting-for-Anime-Digital-Painting/README.md

 # Image Inpainting for Anime Digital Painting (Underdevelopment)

-This project is free time project inspire by anime related project and DeepCreampy.
-Model is Pytorch implementation of [zoom-to-inpaint](https://github.com/google/zoom-to-inpaint).
+This project is a personal endeavor undertaken, inspired by anime-related projects and DeepCreampy.
+It involves implementing a PyTorch model for [zoom-to-inpaint](https://github.com/google/zoom-to-inpaint).

 ## Disclaimer